RadoslawKieronski/DevOpsJenkins/Ansible/README.md

 Project is designed in the specification: jenkins conntects throw ssh to remote-host.
-On the Jenkins container ansible in installed.
+On the Jenkins container ansible is installed.
 On the Jenkins container playbook file and inventory file are created and those file are reponsible for running ansible playbook on a remote-host container.